iamyy/memorizeJS/README.md

 ```
 ## Note

-#### 1. Since the result was cached in a hash map, the memorizable function will return the reference of the result:
+#### 1. Since the result was cached in a hash map, the memorizable function will return the reference of the result.
+So, it is an implementation of singleton pattern:

 ``` javascript
 function whatever( val ) {